-- 1. The Permit Issuer nominates/agrees a competent person to plan for and carry out the isolation.
-The Permit Issuer, competent person and the Permit Reciever shall discuss the details of the isolation and agree on the points and method of isolation and record on section 5 of the Isolation Certificate. - 2.
+- 1. The Permit Issuer and/or area technician plan for and carry out the isolation.
+The Permit Issuer, area technician and the Permit Receiver shall discuss the details of the isolation and agree on the points and method of isolation and record details on section 5 of the Isolation Certificate. - 2.
 The Permit Issuer will check existing isolations to determine any isolation points that may be in conflict with the proposed isolation.
 If an individual point is already isolated an additional lock/tag will be applied in the field and the permit number will be added to the appropriate Isolation Certificate. - 3.
 Any isolation/de-isolation process that exceeds 10 lines shall be attached to the Isolation Certificate as a separate document.
-They will then assign an isolation lock/tag to each isolation point where each lock has a unique number to be recorded on the isolation procedure on section 5 of the Isolation Certificate. - 4.
+They will then assign an isolation lock/tag to each isolation point where each lock has a unique number to be recorded on the isolation procedure on section 5 of the Isolation Certificate.

+The number of mechanical and electrical locks/tags issued for the isolation shall also be entered on Section 5 of the IC. - 4.
 Permit Issuer to review and approve the isolation procedure and sign section 6 of the Isolation Certificate, approving the isolation process to take place. - 5.
-When undertaking the isolation, the persons who installs and checks the isolation shall initial at each step on the isolation procedure to acknowledge that it has been completed correctly.
+When undertaking the isolation there is to be 2 competent persons; 1 person to install the isolation and1 person to check the isolations is correct.
+The persons who install and check the isolation shall initial at each step on the isolation procedure (section5) to acknowledge that it has been completed correctly.
 Note: Isolations must be placed and installed as close to the worksite as possible to assist with security and ease of monitoring. - 6.
-Tests shall be conducted on all points of isolation to confirm that equipment is isolated and that plant/equipment is de-energized/depressurized and/or cannot be started.
+Competent NPDC operators are to isolate the plant, making it safe for the persons working on the equipment, prior to a permit being issued.
+All actions will be documented in section 5 (IP) of the Isolation certificate.
+All padlock keys will be placed into a lockbox which is located in the control room.
+The Permit Receiver then applies their personal lock to the associated lock box and documents this in section 2 of the isolation certificate against the relevant permit number that applies to them. - 7.
+Tests shall be conducted on all points of isolation to confirm that equipment is isolated, by trying to reactivate the plant or equipment.
+This ensures the equipment is de-energized/depressurized and/or cannot be started.